Oil price cap may widen Russia's 2023 budget deficit, says FinMin | Headlines

 - Russian Federation

-Russia's budget deficit could be wider than the planned 2% of GDP in 2023 as an oil price cap squeezes Russia's export income, Finance Minister Anton Siluanov said, an extra fiscal hurdle for Moscow as it spends heavily on its military campaign in Ukraine.
+Russia's budget deficit could be wider than a planned 2% of GDP in 2023 as an oil price cap squeezes export income, Finance Minister Anton Siluanov said, an extra fiscal hurdle for Moscow as it spends heavily on its military activities in Ukraine.
+His comments represented Moscow's clearest acknowledgement yet that the $60 per barrel cap, imposed on Dec.
+5 by the Group of Seven, European Union and Australia with the aim of limiting Russia's ability to fund the military campaign, could indeed hit state finances.

-Russia last week said price caps on its crude and refined products could see it cut oil output by 5%-7% early next year, but regardless of how deep the cuts are, Siluanov promised that spending commitments would be met, tapping borrowing markets and the country's rainy day fund as needed.
+Russia last week said price caps on its crude and refined products could see it cut oil output by 5%-7% early next year.
+But regardless of how deep the cuts are, Siluanov said spending commitments would be met, tapping debt markets and the country's rainy day fund as needed.
 "Is a bigger budget deficit possible?
 It is possible, if revenues are lower than planned.
 What are the risks next year?
 Price risks and restrictions," Siluanov told reporters in comments cleared for publication on Tuesday.

+President Vladimir Putin had on Dec.
+9 called the price cap "stupid", saying the $60 ceiling corresponded to the price at which Russia was already selling, and adding: "Don't worry about the budget."
+Siluanov said a cut in energy export volumes was possible, as some countries shun Russia and it looks to develop new markets, a process that will dictate export returns.

 "Since the start of the special military operation, the macroeconomic conditions have changed, inflation has risen and a large volume of resources has been required to support families," Siluanov said.
 NWF spending in December could amount to 1.5 trillion roubles.
 As of Dec.
 1, liquid assets in the NWF totalled 7.6 trillion roubles, or 5.7% of Russia's GDP.